 The board in the way it governs the business takes an integrated approach on how it develops the strategy, which is articulated in a business model.
-This model is linked to budgets and other performance targets to achieve its vision and goals that have been set for the short, medium and long term, and to ensure effective oversight of the performance thereof.
+This model is linked to budgets and other performance targets to achieve its vision and goals that have been set for the short, medium, and long term, and to ensure effective oversight of the performance thereof.

-The board and the executive committee members, as invitees at this meeting, review and set the strategy of the Company annually.
+The board reviews and sets the strategy of the Company annually.
 All schools have 10-year plans, and a bottom-up budgeting process takes place annually to set the goals for the forthcoming year.
-The relevant executive committee members and chief executive officer and chief financial officer are present in these school budget discussions to allow for an integrated approach, aligning long-term goals to short-term and medium-term goals.
+The relevant executive committee members and chief executive officer and chief financial officer are present in these school budget discussions to allow for an integrated approach, aligning short-term and medium-term goals with long-term goals.
 This ensures alignment of strategies of functional and support areas, which mitigates the risks of schools and divisions of the Company operating in silos and helps to balance different stakeholder needs and allows for discussions on risk management (including opportunities).
-This approach furthermore promotes management buy-in, inclusivity of leadership in decision-making, positive engagement and strategic thinking at all levels in the Company.
+This approach furthermore promotes management buy-in, inclusivity of leadership in decision-making, positive engagement, and strategic thinking at all levels in the Company.

-The board reviews performance against the strategic focus areas set quarterly.
+The board at its quarterly board meetings reviews performance against the strategic focus areas.